conan-io/conan-io.github.io/_posts/2025-04-21-Conan-Github-Action.markdown

 ## How to Use the Conan Action in a Workflow

 Let’s look at a practical example: a nightly workflow that builds your project and scans for vulnerabilities using Conan.
+Besides the GitHub workflow yaml file, a `conanfile.py` is expected to be present in the same repository.

 First, add the Conan Action to your workflow yaml file: